Damon Dash: Legal issues

 In 2012, rapper Curren$y sued Dash for $1.5 million for releasing his music without permission.
 Dash's attorney released a statement that Dash released the music on fair grounds.

 In 2014, Dash was ordered to pay Linda Williams, the mother of his son Boogie, $50,000 for causing her to be prosecuted on harassment charges in 2009.

 In April 2015, Dash's ex-wife, Rachel Roy, accused him of domestic abuse and filed for a restraining order.
 Roy was awarded sole custody of their daughters.
 The court granted Roy and her daughters with a three-year restraining order against Dash.
 Days later, Dash filed a $2.5 million claim against Roy in asserted damage for allegedly mishandling their joint fashion business, Royale Etenia.

 In 2018, Dash settled a suit he filed against director Lee Daniels requesting $5 million to recoup a $2 million investment with interest.
 Lee had received financial support from Dash early in his career, and reportedly failed to repay him despite his subsequent success.

 In November 2019, Dash was arrested for failing to pay more than $400,000 in child support.
 Dash was in New York City for an unrelated Federal Court appearance when he was arrested for two warrants.
 The first warrant was issued in April 2015 in the Supreme Court in New York County case of Cindy Morales; he owed $62,553 since 2012.
 The second warrant was issued in March 2019 in the Bronx Family Court case of Rachel Roy.
 He was ordered to pay her $341,991 and $25,000 for attorney fees in 2015.
 Dash reportedly paid more than $1 million to be released.

+On September 4, 2025, Dash filed for bankruptcy; the petition showed he owed a total of $25,303,049.47 to as many as 49 creditors, with a majority of that (about $19.1 million) owed to the government in the form of taxes and other debts.
+He also owes nearly $648,000 in domestic support obligations to his ex-wife Rachel Roy, and his ex-girlfriend Cindy Morales.